briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     (ORC 4510.16)

 5. _(e)_ No person who has knowingly failed to maintain proof of financial responsibility in accordance with Ohio R.C.
-[4509.101][ORC Section 4509.101] shall produce any document or present to a peace officer an electronic wireless communications device that is displaying any text or images with the purpose to mislead a peace officer upon the request of a peace officer for proof of financial responsibility made in accordance with Ohio R.C.
-[4509.101][ORC Section 4509.101].
+[4509.101][ORC 4509.101] shall produce any document or present to a peace officer an electronic wireless communications device that is displaying any text or images with the purpose to mislead a peace officer upon the request of a peace officer for proof of financial responsibility made in accordance with Ohio R.C.
+[4509.101][ORC 4509.101].
 Whoever violates this subsection (e) hereof is guilty of falsification, a misdemeanor of the first degree.\
 (ORC 4509.102)